piglovesyou/graphql-let/README.md

 ### 4. Code more

-Now you can use react-apollo hooks function with IDE code assists.
+Enjoy the generated functions of react-apollo hooks with IDE code assists.

 ```typescript jsx
 import { useNewsQuery } from './news.graphql'